-Exams: The mid-term and final exams are graded in the traditional manner.
+Exams: The date of the mid-term exam is the 1st of November, 2022.
+The date of the final exam is the 5th of December, 2022.
+The mid-term and final exams are graded in the traditional manner.
 Both exams are closed book and notes.
 Only nonprogrammable calculators can be used.
 All other electronic storage and communication devices are banned.
 Cheating will result in penalties.